juxt/yada/dev/resources/user-manual.md

 For heavily loaded or high-throughput web APIs, this is an inefficient use of resources.
-Today, this problem is addressed by asynchronous I/O programming modesl.
+Today, this problem is addressed by asynchronous I/O programming models.
 The request thread is able to make a request for data via I/O, and then is free to carry out further work (such as processing another web request).
 When the data requested arrives on the I/O channel, a potentially different thread carries on processing the